Seeking Workers for Community Construction

 Participants learn hands-on skills by remodeling homes for the Duluth HRA and potentially other building and remodeling projects.
 They also learn soft skills for landing and keeping jobs like resume writing and interviewing.
 In addition to employment coaching, CAD also has coaches who will help them with transportation and personal finances so that they can make it to their jobs and use their wages wisely to improve their self-sufficiency.

 Our goals for transitional employees are participating in the one year program, completing safety trainings, learning trade skills, and furthering their career upon completion of the program.
 They will also meet regularly with coaches in order to refine their resume and practice skills for getting hired.
 Ideally, participants will further their career path after completing the program by entering union apprenticeships, acquiring a permanent living wage, continuing on to higher education, or going into business for themselves.
-Anyone interested in getting involved with this program may contact (firstname.lastname@example.org).
+The program is full right now, but if you are interested in getting involved with this program in the future you may contact email@example.com.